aleksei089/PDE4603_Major_Project/README.md

 # PDE4603 Major Project (Thesis) Repository
 ## Overview
 This repository contains files for the PDE4603 Major Project (Thesis).
-The topic of the Major Project (Thesis) is "Development of an Automated Sorting System Based on Robot Vision".
+The topic of the work is "Development of an Automated Sorting System Based on Robot Vision".
+During the project, a robot vision system is being developed.
+It allows to determine objects' parameters such as colours and shapes.
+Based on this information, the system signals to the manipulator whether an object should be gripped or not.
+So, the robot arm automatically grips and sorts the objects with the relevant parameters.
+The project is being developed in the Robot Operating System (ROS).
+The simulation is done in Gazebo.

 The developer is Aleksei Korotchenko, a MSc Robotics student from Middlesex University London.

 The project contains three folders.
 The first is MV_Python.
 It contains machine vision files.
 The program Test_Hue.py is auxiliary and is intended to determine the range of colour hues.
 MV_Python.py is the main program.
 It determines contours, shapes and colours of objects in the real-time video stream.
 After running it, the user should select the shape and colour of the object for gripping using the console.
-According to the entered data and the received video stream the programme determines whether the object should be gripped or not and displays it.
-These programs can be run on a computer.
+According to the entered data and the received video stream the programme determines whether the object should be gripped or not and displays this information.
+An example of how the program works is shown below.
+This program is the basis of the machine vision in the project and it is also used in the Gazebo simulation.
+Programs can be run on a computer.
 Before running the programs, please check which video stream object is selected.

 ## Getting Started Commands (Installation)
 1. Create workspace: